synopse/mORMot/ReadMe.txt

 You can also monitor/fork our projects on GitHub: https://github.com/synopse/mORMot

+You may also install it as a Delphinus package: Delphinus-Support

 Don't forget to download the documentation (available online or as pdf files, created by our SynProject tool).
 In particular, you should take a look at all general introduction chapters